ds2-lab/NotebookOS/README.md

 This platform provides seamless integration with powerful monitoring and analytics tools, making it ideal for data scientists and machine learning engineers.
 It is also designed to provide a high degree of interactivity, making it well-suited for interactive programming sessions and thus a great tool for students.

+**Note:** there is a dashboard and workload orchestrator component intended to be deployed alongside NotebookOS.
+The repository for that is available [here](https://github.com/ds2-lab/NotebookOS-Dashboard).

 ## Key Features

 - **GPU-Accelerated Notebooks** 🚀: Leverage GPU power for machine learning and deep learning workloads.